arminzildzovic/basketball-tournament-task/README.md

 ### Installation

-Clone the repository
+1. Install node.js

-Navigate to the project directory
+2. Clone the repository

-Start the simulation:
+3. Navigate to the project directory

-npm start
+4. Start the simulation, using npm start

 ## Project Structure